 Press the ‘B’ button again to activate the emergency credit.

 If your meter has a keypad

-When your meter has less than £2 remaining and you insert your electricity key it will display ‘EC offered’.
-When you see this, press the red button ‘A’ on your meter to activate your emergency credit.
+When your meter has less than £2 credit, put in your electricity key.
+The display will show ‘EC offered’.
+Press the ‘A’ button to activate emergency credit.

 If your meter has an A and B button